PatrickAcheson/my-app/README.md

 <b>My Portfolio</b><br>
 This is my personal portfolio website built with React.js.
 The website showcases my skills, projects, and experiences in a visually appealing way.

+NOTE: This project is no where near finished, and will continue when I have more time :)

 <b>Features</b><br>

 About me section with a brief introduction and a photo.<br>